What Are Adaptogenic Herbs | Teelixir

 The numerous health benefits of Amla encompass the following:

-- Supports the production of collagen and maintains healthy connective tissues.
+- May help support the production of collagen and maintain healthy connective tissues.

 - Alleviates inflammation.